-Giossary

 ACAS Advisory, Conciliation and Arbitration Service

-ACOP Audit code of practice

-CFFR College financial forecast return

 CFO Chief Finance Officer

-ESFA Education and Skills Funding Agency
+DfE Department for Education

 HMRC Her Majesty's Revenue and Customs

 HoF Head of Finance

 HR Human Resources

-MIS Management information systems
+MIS Management Information Systems

 NI National Insurance

-OJEU Official Journal of the European Union
+PCR Public Contracts Regulations

 PSP Payment Services Provider

-SAR Suspicious activity report
+SAR Suspicious Activity Report

-SLG Senior leadership group
+SLG Senior Leadership Group

 TTPL Transformational Technologies Partnership Limited

+WMCA West Midlands Combined Authority

 Disposal Any process whereby title to an asset passes to a third party such as sale, conveyance, auction, scrappage, gifting, etc.

-Land & Any title or interest in land and/or buildings.
-By proceeds we mean net

-Buildings proceeds, i.e. after the costs of sale (e.g. professional fees) have been

-deducted, and also after any finance secured over the asset by a third

-party such as a bank has been settled.
+Land & Buildings Any title or interest in land and/or buildings.
+By proceeds we mean net proceeds, i.e. after the costs of sale (e.g. professional fees) have been deducted, and also after any finance secured over the asset by a third party such as a bank has been settled.

-Net proceeds Any fixed asset disposal that are being held as cash pending reinvestment

-or repayment of overpaid grant or other debt should be accounted for

-as restricted cash and so will not count as cash for the purposes of the

-solvency ratio used to determine the college's financial health
+Net proceeds Any fixed asset disposal that are being held as cash pending reinvestment or repayment of overpaid grant or other debt should be accounted for as restricted cash and so will not count as cash for the purposes of the solvency ratio used to determine the college's financial health